 IB MYP English and literature students from Victoria Shanghai Academy were tutored using the dystopian novel The Giver by Lois Lowry and the romantic Shakespearian romantic tragedy, Romeo and Juliet.
 Theme, motifs, and symbols, were emphasized during these tutorial lessons, as well as plot and character development.
 The graphic novels Persepolis by Marjane Satrapi and American Born Chinese by Gene Luen Yang were tutored to students studying literature at CDNIS.

-The politically tragic drama Julius Ceasar by William Shakespeare; the intensely jealous classic Wuthering Heights by Emily Bronte; the poetically autobiographical I Know Why the Caged Bird Sings by African-American writer and poet Maya Angelou; and the compassionate humane The Painted Veil by W. Somerset Maugham, which is set in Hong Kong, have been tutored by Don to IGCSE English Literature students from French International School (FIS).
+The politically tragic drama Julius Ceasar by William Shakespeare; the intensely jealous classic Wuthering Heights by Emily Bronte; the poetically autobiographical I Know Why the Caged Bird Sings by African-American writer and poet Maya Angelou; and the compassionately humane The Painted Veil by W. Somerset Maugham, which is set in Hong Kong, have been tutored by Don to IGCSE English Literature students from French International School (FIS).

 During holiday breaks and study leaves, British boarding school GCSE students studying at Taunton School and Badminton School were tutored in English Literature by Don on texts including the humorously somber Death of a Salesman and the delusionally devastating drama, A View from the Bridge, which were both written by American playwright Arthur Miller; The Great Gatsby, written by fellow-American author F.Scott Fitzgerald; and the comically romantic Pride and Prejudice by Jane Austen.